 There are many conditional formats that we can use on our data.
 Some of them are given below:

-- Firstly, we can highlight the cells that are greater or less than a particular number, or are between a particular range, or are equal to a particular number.
+- We can highlight the cells that are greater than or less than any particular number, or are between a particular range, or are equal to a particular number.

 For example, if we take the data on the average temperatures experienced month-wise (in F) and if we want to highlight the cells having temperature greater than 50 F (basically we want to visualize on the months having average temperature greater than 50 F), then we can use conditional formatting.